Italy, Spain, Greece hit by scorching Charon heatwave

 You should also watch out for signs of heatstroke.
 Symptoms include confusion due to lack of blood flow to the brain; reddened, dry skin; a lack of sweat; and, in the most extreme cases, organ failure, convulsions and seizures.

-Check out our tips for how to stay cool during Europe’s heatwaves.
+Check out our tips on how to stay cool during Europe’s heatwaves.